Skip to content

 3 Mistakes That Make Your Fridge Organization Fail

-Even with good intentions, these three common mistakes undo your organization effort.
+Even with good intentions, three common mistakes undo the work.
 Avoid them, and your system lasts.

 Mistake 1: Overstuffing Your Fridge